 Then he filled the holes with the concrete mixture.

-By adding water to the concrete, this will ensure that the poles are set in place underground.
+Adding water to the concrete, will ensure that the poles are set in place underground.

 Since these Gibraltar posts are made from plastic, they will not rust or mold, making them a great choice for sustaining your mailbox for years to come.